bubbowrap/nuxt-bubbo-theme/content/portfolio/fanfiction-autoquery.md

 This app fixes that.
 Save and view all of your top visited queries in one central location and get some of your precious time back.
 Built with **VueJS** and **Vuetify** to build out the UI and **Firebase** to store and load the data.
 I also used Firebase's authentification service to allow Google user accounts, and its storage service to allow the upload of images.
 Finally, I deployed the app with **Netlify**.

-ALl that to say: Yes, I really did build a whole app just to feed my fanfiction addiction.
+All that to say: Yes, I really did build a whole app just to feed my fanfiction addiction.